-- 1-Citation.
+- 1- Citation.

-- 2-Application of Regulations.
+- 2-Interpretation.

-- 3-Purpose of Regulations.
+- 3-Application of Regulations.

-- 4-Interpretation.
+- 4- Purpose of Regulations.

 PART II-ORGANIZATION

 - 5-Functions of Authority in relation to aviation security. - 6-Power to access and inspect airport, aircraft and operator's premises. - 7-Power of Authority to issue orders, circulars and directives. - 8-Authorized persons.